javiertuya/selema/README.md

 ## Log file location

-Default location of log files and the log file name can be overriden by pasing a `SelemaConfig` object during SeleniumManager instantiation.
+Default location of selema log file and log file name can be overriden by pasing a `SelemaConfig` object during SeleniumManager instantiation.
 SelemaConfig admits the following customization methods (fluent style):

 - `setReportSubdir(String subdir)`: changes the name of the report folder (relative to the project root).
 Default is `target` (on Java) and `reports` (on .NET).